raulsync/machine-coding-round/README.md

 # Machine Coding Round
-<p>This repository contains the code for maximum question that asked in machine coding round.</p>
+<p>This repository contains the code for maximum question that asked in FrontEnd machine coding round.</p>